|Splash photo by Sarah Robertson

 Calendar of Events

-On the August Library page: Educating teens to be web-savvy; Book Review
+On the October Library page: Friends' projects bolster library programs; Book Review

 The Wave is a special section just for kids, geared toward children in kindergarten through fifth grade